 First, we use the term “integrity” rather than “honesty” because integrity is a broader, more holistic concept.
-Integrity applies to all of the the principles, values, and behaviors that contribute to good character, including, for example, honesty, fairness, respect, perseverance, and courage.
+Integrity applies to all of the the principles, values, and behaviors that contribute to good character, including, for example, honesty, fairness, respect, courage, and responsibility.

 Why does integrity matter?

-Academic integrity and personal responsibility are important parts of the personal and professional worlds in which the Western community engages.
-Integrity matters when we interact with one another, as it requires that we be respectful and considerate of one another.
-Integrity matters in our professions because it is by honest and fair work that societies grow and thrive.
-And our honest approach to academic work enables us to extend our minds, to commit to excellence and to become true scholars.
-Dishonest, disrespectful, and unfair behavior is not a victimless crime; it creates an uneven playing field, it reduces trust between colleagues, and it lowers the standards to which the Western community holds itself.
-With time and commitment, the practice of integrity evolves from duty to habit.
+Integrity and personal responsibility are important parts of the personal and professional worlds in which the Western community engages.
+Integrity matters when we interact, as it requires that we be respectful and considerate of each other.
+Integrity matters in our professions because we depend on fairness and honesty in order to grow and thrive.
+And our honest approach to academic work enables us to extend our minds, to commit to excellence, and to become true scholars.
+Dishonest, disrespectful, and unfair behavior is not victimless; it creates an uneven playing field, reduces trust between colleagues, and lowers the standards we share as a community.

 Active Minds Changing Lives